/* */

 • Entering the world of work

 At this crucial point in a young person’s life, an enduring and stable relationship with a positive, caring adult makes an enormous difference.
-However, many care leavers are without family or previous carers they can turn to for advice, for information or support when life is frightening, lonely or confusing.
+However, many care experienced young adults are without family or previous carers they can turn to for advice, for information or support when life is frightening, lonely or confusing.

 Through establishing a trusting relationship with a mentor, young people leaving care are supported to build resilience, life skills and sense of self worth, which will subsequently place them in a better position to have hopes for the future and access employment, training or education.